-Why test the aluminum Geeetech Prusa i3 as a first test printer?
+Why test the 3D Aluminium Geeetech Prusa i3 printer as a first test?

-Why the Geeetech Prusa i3 aluminum as the first 3D printer?
-Primarily for 3 reasons:
+Why did you choose the Geeetech Prusa i3 aluminium as the first 3D printer?

 - The first is that it is relatively affordable price for a 3D aluminum printer level.

 - The second is that the Prusa i3 model is very well known in the world of 3D printing, so I knew that in case of difficulty, in addition to the Geeetech company, I can find information and assistance without too much difficulty on the net for it.

 - And the third is that, according to my research, the cheapest 3D printers are all in acrylics, but only as a result of the structure of the skeleton of the 3D printer be acrylic, the printer is very stable when printing!
 However, a printer, still makes good spurts!
 (Besides, printer paper, also!)
 All the tremors will eventually resulted in several problems of tension, torsion, calibration, detachment, etc… I've already put a paper printer on an unsteady table, which made the printer shake from left to right every time I printed, well I can tell you it didn't take very long to notice any printing problems!